 Non-Part D drug formulary.
 The non-Part D drug formulary includes a list of drugs that our Pharmacy and Therapeutics Committee has approved for our Members.
 Our Pharmacy and Therapeutics Committee, which is primarily composed of Plan Physicians, selects drugs for the drug formulary based on a number of factors, including safety and effectiveness as determined from a review of medical literature.
 The Pharmacy and Therapeutics Committee meets at least quarterly to consider additions and deletions based on new information or drugs that become available.
-To find out which drugs are on the formulary for your plan, please visit our website at kp.org/formulary.
-If you would like to request a copy of the non-Part D drug formulary for your plan, please call Member Services.
-Note: The presence of a drug on the drug formulary does not necessarily mean that your Plan Physician will prescribe it for a particular medical condition.
+To find out which drugs are on the formulary for your plan, please refer to the California Commercial HMO formulary on our website at kp.org/formulary.
+The formulary also discloses requirements or limitations that apply to specific drugs, such as whether there is a limit on the amount of the drug that can be dispensed and whether the drug must be obtained at certain specialty pharmacies.
+If you would like to request a copy of this drug formulary, please call Member Services.
+Note: The presence of a drug on the drug formulary does not necessarily mean that it will be prescribed for a particular medical condition.